theogwo/HeadTTS/README.md

 module.

 - **Cons**: WebGPU is only supported by default in Chrome and Edge desktop browsers.
-No WebGPU support in Node.js yet<sup>\[1]</sup>, so if used in client-server mode, inference is rather slow.
+WebGPU support in onnx-runtime-node is still experimental and not released, so the inference in client-server mode is rather slow.
 English is currently the only supported language.

-> [!TIP]
-> If you're using a Chrome or Edge desktop browser, check out the in-browser [DEMO](https://met4citizen.github.io/HeadTTS/)!
+If you're using a Chrome or Edge desktop browser, check out the in-browser [DEMO](https://met4citizen.github.io/HeadTTS/)!

 The project uses [websockets/ws](https://github.com/websockets/ws) (MIT License),